-1. What is the purpose of the resistor in the wire that you made at the beginning of the procedure?
-2. What might happen if you did not use this resistor?
-3. What does it mean that the switch is DIGITAL?
-4. What type of operation could this be simulating?
-5. Is the switch you used Normally open, or Normally closed?
+- 1. What is the purpose of the resistor in the wire that you made at the beginning of the procedure? - 2.
+What might happen if you did not use this resistor? - 3.
+What does it mean that the switch is DIGITAL? - 4.
+What type of operation could this be simulating? - 5.
+Is the switch you used Normally open, or Normally closed?
 How do you know?

-6 .
-If you used a normally open switch GOING BEYOND d early?
+GOING BEYOND

+Finished early?
 Try some of the actions below.
-When finished, show your instructor and have them in the line.
-Look in the inputs and outputs manual and find another open input you might be able to use.
-Check with your instructor to be sure you choose an appropriate one, and then make the robot move the object to another predefined position when you hit that switch.
+When finished, show your instructor and have them initial on the line.

+- Look in the inputs and outputs manual and find another open input you might be able to use.
+Check with your instructor to be sure you choose an appropriate one, and then make the robot move the object to another predefined position when you hit that switch. - 2.
 Can you use something else as an input to the robot to make it do something?
-Check with your instructor and try something else.
-3. Wire a microcontroller to be an input for the robot.
+Check with your instructor and try something else. - 3.
+Wire a microcontroller to be an input for the robot.